 We all have experiences that take us, break us and force us to remake ourselves.
-This happened to Chris Haulmark when his father prematurely passed at 54.
-It left him devastated and questioning everything.
+This happened to Chris Haulmark when his father prematurely passed at 54 leaving him devastated and questioning everything in life.

-He realized he had to walk a different path.
-At the urging of his children, he left his position as IT Manager for part of the government in Arkansas and set out to solo-travel the world.
-That’s impressive for anybody.
-It’s remarkable for somebody who’s been deaf since the age of one.
+Soon, Chris realized he had to walk a different path.
+At the urging of his children, he left his position as IT Manager for a government of Arkansas to solo-travel across the world.
+Solo travel is impressive for anybody, so it’s remarkable for somebody who has been Deaf since he was one year old.

-In the past, he allowed his disability to define and isolate himself.
-No longer.
-He went, he saw and he vlogged about it.
-His video blogs started off with an audience of two – his 9-year-old daughter and his 12-year-old son.
-From there it expanded to 20,000, as people, particularly in the deaf community, became immersed and inspired.
+In the past, Chris Haulmark allowed his Deafness and disability to define and isolate him.
+No more!
+Chris traveled, Chris saw and Chris video-blogged about the world then.
+The video blogs started off with an audience of two: his 9-year-old daughter and his 12-year-old son.
+From there, the viewer audience expanded to 20,000, as they, particularly those of the Deaf community, became immersed and inspired by Chris’s messages.

-As he traveled the world and connected with deaf communities in dozens of countries he thought he’d found his calling: public office.
+As Chris traveled the world and connected with Deaf communities in dozens of countries, he realized he’d found his calling: public office.
 When November 2016 elections rolled around, he country was shocked, taken, broken, and many were left wondering if it could remake itself.

-As the reality of our current status quo sunk in, it became clear that some were worse off than others.
-This was particularly true for Americans with disabilities.
+As the reality of our current status quo sunk in, it became clear that some Kansans were worse off than others.
+This is particularly true for Americans with disabilities.
 Why?
-Because the new government promised to repeal the Affordable Care Act (Obamacare).
-This will reduce the protection of all pre-existing conditions.
-As deafness is such a condition, removing these protections would be devastating for the Deaf Community.
+Because the new government promised to repeal the Affordable Care Act (Obamacare) that had expanded Medicaid insurance for Kansans with disability.

-3. A disability can be turned into an advantage when running for office.
-People love feel-good stories about normal people overcoming big obstacles.
-A deaf person with momentum and a chance to win a seat in Congress as the voice of the unheard would be an incredibly powerful humane story.
+A disability can be turned into an advantage when running for office.
+We, the people, do love feel-good humane stories about people overcoming seemingly insurmountable obstacles.
+A Deaf person with community support can gain momentum to win a seat in Congress as the voice of the unheard would be an incredibly powerful humane story.
 The national press would delight in the obstacles overcome and barriers breached.
-And we saw in this last election the power of free air time given to such humane success stories is powerful.
+And we saw in the 2016 election, the free air time given to such humane success stories is powerful.

 Chris Haulmark for Congress, 2018.